 Historically, SDMs often did not explicitly consider temporal changes in the relationship between the environment and the response of the species; these SDMs provided a snapshot in time based on available data (Elith and Leathwick 2009).
-However, more sophisticated SDM frameworks have been developed in which the underlying relationships can vary in time and space, this has lead to more dynamic models which can provide improved predictions and more completely utilize the information contained within the data (Merow et al. 2011; Thorson et al. 2016; Martínez-Minaya et al. 2018).
-The development of these new spatio-temporal SDM models have been made possible by a number of recent statistical and computational advances such as the implementation of the Laplace approximation (LA), Automatic Differentiation (AD), Stochastic Partial Differential Equations (SPDE), and Gaussian Markov Random Fields (GMRFs) in commonly used programming languages (Kristensen et al. 2016; Rue et al. 2016; Thorson 2019).
+However, more sophisticated SDM frameworks have been developed to allow the underlying relationships to vary in time and space.
+This has lead to increasingly dynamic models that can provide improved predictions by extracting additional information from the data (Merow et al. 2011; Thorson et al. 2016; Martínez-Minaya et al. 2018).
+These new spatio-temporal SDM models were made possible by a number of recent statistical and computational advances such as the implementation of the Laplace approximation (LA), Automatic Differentiation (AD), Stochastic Partial Differential Equations (SPDE), and Gaussian Markov Random Fields (GMRFs) in commonly used programming languages (Kristensen et al. 2016; Rue et al. 2016; Thorson 2019).
 The complex spatio-temporal analytical problems associated with these advanced SDM models can now be solved in a fraction of the time required by traditional methods.

 Georges Bank